Taxes

 Here's what we have:

-• Percentage of US discretionary budget spent for military: 57% (since the wars on Iraq and Afghanistan are funded in supplementary budget requests, they must be added to that!)
+• Percentage of US discretionary budget spent for military: 57% (since the wars on Iraq and Afghanistan were funded in supplementary budget requests, they must be added to that!)

 • US Military Budget as a percent of World total military expenditures: 49%